 - The Government’s failure to discover defects during an initial investigation does not relieve the contractor of the requirement for conforming goods.

-Appeal Cases on Patent Claim and Latent Defect Construction Issues
+Appeal Cases on Patent Vs Latent Defects in Construction Contracts Issues

-If you’re a federal government contractor, or organization seeking to retain a lawyer to resolve disputes about latent defects on government contracts , call our government contract law and construction attorneys for a FREE initial consultation.
+If you’re a federal government contractor trying to understand what is a latent defect, or an organization seeking to retain a construction latent defect lawyer to resolve disputes about , call our latent defects construction law and federal construction attorneys for a FREE initial consultation.
 1-866-601-5518.